Binance Market Update (2022-09-09)

 Binance

-The global cryptocurrency market cap now stands at $1.04T, up by 5.98% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.03T, up by 5.72% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include LUNA, RVN, and ANC, up by 161%, 43%, and 42%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include POLY, GLM, and RVN, up by 64%, 25%, and 23%, respectively.

 Top stories of the day: